lamestation/kyber/README.md

 The conversion is done in three separate stages: document assembly, XSL conversion to LaTeX, LaTeX compilation to PDF.

-Make sure you have Python, xsltproc, and LaTeX installed.
+Make sure you have Python, xsltproc, Saxon, and LaTeX installed.

 ## To Do

  * Fix graphics inclusion (wtf does confluence do)
- * Migrate build to makefile for strict error checking on build
  * Add support for intelligent image handling to XSL stylesheet
  * Add subfigure support (multiple images with top-level caption)
  * Add table support
  * Add link support
  * Make latex prefer to line break at white space
  * Make boxes prefer to not line break at all
- * Fix LaTeX math equations so they don't error out